Kota

 What services are and aren't covered during the waiting period?

-You'll still be at the same level of cover as your previous policy during this period.
-However, you won't be eligible to receive any higher benefits.
+During this period, your employees will still have the same level of coverage as their previous policy.
+However, they won't be eligible to receive any higher benefits.

-Here are some things you need to know about coverage for pre-existing conditions when switching plans:
+Here are some things your employees need to know about their coverage for pre-existing conditions when switching plans:

-If you're switching or upgrading your cover after initially serving the 5 years, you won't have to serve a waiting period again.
-However, you must switch within 13 weeks from the end of your previous cover.
+• If they switch or upgrade their cover after initially serving the 5 years, they won't have to serve a waiting period again.
+However, they must switch within 13 weeks of the end of their previous cover.

-If you switch cover during the 5-year waiting period, you won't have to serve the completed portion of your waiting period.
+• If they switch cover during the 5-year waiting period, they won't have to serve the completed portion of their waiting period.

-For example, if you have diabetes and you switch plans after two years —- you'll have to serve just three more years under your new plan before being eligible for diabetes-related claims.
+• For example, if your employee has diabetes and switches plans after two years — they'll have to serve just three more years under their new plan before being eligible for diabetes-related claims.

 Ireland imposes a maximum waiting period for maternity benefits.
 This helps prevent people from taking advantage of private health insurance plans.